denisunderonov/python-syntax-semantics/README.md

         if __name__ == '__main__':
             data_types()

-* Put your file in the ex00 folder in the root directory of your repository.
+* Put your file in the ex00 folder in the src directory of your repository.

 ## Chapter V